Thoriso-Khutswane/Offensive-Security-VAPT-Lab/README.md

 The project focuses on performing **Vulnerability Assessment and Penetration Testing (VA-PT)** on both:

-* Web Applications
+-  Web Application
-* Operating Systems
+-  Operating System

 The experiments were conducted in a **controlled virtual penetration testing lab environment** using intentionally vulnerable systems.